ParanoidVibri/DBB-Browser/README.md

 - **Search Functionality**: Navigate to URLs directly from the address bar or search button.

 - **Quick Bar**: Open your favourite websites at your fingertips.
 - **Picture in Picture**: Makes a floating window of your video to watch meanwhile using other websites or programs.
+(WIP)
 - **Pretty UI**

 ## Installation